netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 }
 ~~~

-   10 occurrences that occur every last Saturday of the month:
+   The following snippet can be used to indicate 10 occurrences that occur every last Saturday of the month:

 ~~~~
 {